Extension Master Gardener Program Frequently Asked Questions

 Training at night or on weekends is currently not available.
 We understand this may be difficult for some of you and hope to make this possible in the future.
 If you are not able to attend daytime training, please let us know!

 The cost for training in Buncombe is $100.
 This includes county fees for expenses directly related to the training including name tags, training materials, and supplies.
 State fees included are the sole funding source for the statewide Extension Master Gardener℠ volunteer program (staff, website maintenance, program development, etc.) Scholarships are available, please inquire!

 WHAT IS THE VOLUNTEER COMMITMENT?

 Annually, MGVs are required to complete and record a minimum of 30 hours of volunteer service and a minimum of 15 hours of continuing education to remain active and maintain their certification.
 Many volunteers work beyond these minimums as they have found fulfillment in serving the Buncombe community and satisfaction in belonging to a community of gardeners.

 WHAT TYPES OF ACTIVITIES COUNT TOWARD THE VOLUNTEER COMMITMENT?

 There are many volunteer service opportunities for MGVs to meet their volunteer commitment and directly support the EMG program in Buncombe County.
 Many of these are currently offered during regular office hours, Monday – Friday, 8 a.m.–5 p.m.
 Other activities are held on Saturdays and some roles can be served remotely or outside normal office hours.

 Here is a list of the committees and programs the Buncombe MGVs are involved in:

-Community Education: Garden Helpline, Information Table, and Speakers Bureau
+Community Education: Garden Helpline, Plant Clinic, and Speakers Bureau